 Obesity

 The Applicant affirms that population increases and the accompanying increasing prevalence of obesity among Eastern Massachusetts residents will increase need for the services offered at the proposed ASC.
 In Massachusetts, 24.4% of adults (aged 18 and older) reported being obese in 2020.
 Obesity is a risk factor for musculoskeletal conditions, for chronic overuse disorders of the foot and ankle, which cause foot and ankle pain, and is a contributor to the risk of rotator cuff tears and the size of tears.
 The American Academy of Orthopaedic Surgeons states that obesity contributes to soft tissue damage and osteoarthritis and estimates that individuals with obesity are 20 times more likely to need a knee replacement than those who are not overweight.
 Another study cited by the Applicant estimates that by 2029, ≥69% of primary total knee arthroplasty (TKA) patients will be obese/morbidly obese, up from 64% in 2019.
 Patients with a higher body mass index (BMI) may require greater operative time and hospital stays for surgeries tend to increase as BMI increases.
 For example, obesity is common in patients having total hip arthroplasty and obesity is the major driver of increased operative time in total hip arthroplasty.
-The Applicant notes that approximately 28% of its overall patients are obese or extremely obesity, and 42% are overweight.
+The Applicant notes that approximately 28% of its overall patients are obese or extremely obese, and 42% are overweight.

 The Applicant applied Behavioral Risk Factor Surveillance System (BRFSS) data on BMI Categories to projected population growth within its PSA and estimated that the number of adults (aged 20 and older) within its PSA who have obesity is projected to increase by 3% over five years, and the number of adults aged 65 and older who have obesity is projected to increase by 17% over 5 years (2020 to 2025) and by 31% over 10 years (2020 to 2030).
 These projected increases will, the Applicant asserts, contribute to increasing need for BOSS’s services.